 2.7.
 Head Protection

 Heat strokes are common during high-altitude treks.
 So, it is necessary to protect your head from the direct rays of the sun.
 A sun cap helps in head protection.
 It saves you from the scorching heat of the sun and is an ideal choice for sunny days.
 Sun caps that have a sun flap and cover your neck work best.
 You can also carry woolen caps.
 They are very wearable and keep you cozy and warm.
 The wool absorbs moisture and helps to keep your head dry.

 2.8.
 Feet Protection

 Woolen socks are essential for winter treks.
 They are comfortable to wear and help to keep your feet warm.
-But for the day time and descending trails, cotton socks work better.
+But for the daytime and descending trails, cotton socks work better.
 Always try to carry two or three pairs of socks.
 If you wet your socks, change immediately to a fresh pair.
-It will protect you from having frostbites.
+It will protect you from frostbite.

 2.10.
 First Aid Kit

 A first aid kit is a must in your backpack.
 It should be one of the few things that you pack first.
 You can include the following things in your first aid kit –

 - General medicines for headache, nausea, diarrhea, fever, and vomiting.